InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

 repositories you define as their source.
 All this is described in the next section.

+>   Once the project has been installed remember to adjust the **Route**
+    definition for the **Web** deployment, it is likely to have a `kubernetes.io/tls-acme` value of `false`.
+Set this to `true` by editing the Route's YAML to ensure certificates are deployed.

 In the meantime, (if you wish) you can test destroying your shiny new OpenShift project with the following playbook: -